Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Conclusions

 \subsection{Acknowledgments}

 G.M.A acknowledges useful discussion with I. Torre, F.M.D Pellegrino, L. Orsini, J. Sueiro, G. Mazza, Z. Bacciconi, D. De Bernardis, G. Chiriacò, M. Michael, A. Rubio, M. Ruggenthaler and F. Schlawin.
 G.M.A acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie (Grant Agreement No. 101146870 -- COMPASS).
 G.M.A and M.S. acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 101002955 -- CONQUER).
 B.T. acknowledges funding from “la Caixa” Foundation (ID 100010434).
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 R.R. and M.P. were supported by the MUR - Italian Ministry of University and Research under the ``Research projects of relevant national interest - PRIN 2020'' - Project No.~2020JLZ52N (``Light-matter interactions and the collective behavior of quantum 2D materials, q-LIMA'') and by the European Union under grant agreement No. 101131579 - Exqiral and No.~873028 - Hydrotronics.
-F.H.L.K. acknowledges support from the ERC TOPONANOP under grant agreement no. 726001, the Gordon and Betty Moore Foundation through Grant GBMF12212, and the Government of Spain (FIS2016-81044; PID2019-106875GB-100; Severo Ochoa CEX2019-000910-S [MCIN/ AEI/10.13039/501100011033], PCI2021-122020-2A, and PDC2022-133844-100 funded by MCIN/AEI/10.13039/501100011033).
+F.H.L.K. acknowledges support from the Gordon and Betty Moore Foundation through Grant GBMF12212, and the Government of Spain (FIS2016-81044; PID2019-106875GB-100; Severo Ochoa CEX2019-000910-S [MCIN/ AEI/10.13039/501100011033], PCI2021-122020-2A, and PDC2022-133844-100 funded by MCIN/AEI/10.13039/501100011033).
 This work was also supported by the European Union NextGenerationEU/PRTR (PRTR-C17.I1) and EXQIRAL 101131579, Fundació Cellex, Fundació Mir-Puig, and Generalitat de Catalunya (CERCA, AGAUR, 2021 SGR 014431656).
 Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-Additionally, the research leading to these results received funding from the European Union's Horizon 2020 under grant agreements no. 881603 (Graphene flagship Core3) and 820378 (Quantum flagship).
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA8655-23-1-7047.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force.